-I often wonder when working on Spem what part of speech a word should be.
+I often wonder when working on Thaya what part of speech a word should be.
 Most concepts could be any.
 For example, "run" could be an adjective in its base form meaning "running", and we could convey "run" with "be running".
-Likewise, "green" could've been a verb meaning "to be green", and we could get the adjective with "I used the one that greens", instead of "I used the green one".
+Likewise, "green" could've been a verb meaning "to be green", and we could make it an adjective like "I used the one that greens", instead of "I used the green one".

 Those are both *parameterless* words - neither one takes an object.
-The case is a little different for things that have parameters.
-For example, consider the words "surround" and "around".
+The case is a little different for things that have parameters, like "surround" and "around".

 They mean the same thing, but one is a verb and the other is a preposition.
-"Surround" is an alias for "be around", and "around" is an alias for "surrounding".
+"Surround" means "be around", and "around" means "surrounding".
 So prepositions are essentially adjectives with parameters.
 That's a neat insight.

 In English, there are some nouns or adjectives that take parameters.
 For example, family relation words.
-"Parent" is a noun despite having a parameter; "parent of" is the preposition version.
-In Spem, all such words are implemented as prepositions; the base word for "parent" means "parent of", and if you want to talk about a parent without specifying who of, you could say "parent of someone".
+"Parent" is a noun despite having a parameter; "parent of" is the preposition form.
+In Thaya, all such words are implemented as prepositions; the base word for "parent" means "parent of", and if you want to talk about a parent without specifying who of, you could say "parent of someone".

-So the three main descriptive parts of speech have the following tradeoff:
+So the three main parts of speech have the following tradeoff:

-- Verbs are slowed down when used subordinately, because they need "that/kel" ("that greens" is slower than "green").
+- Verbs are slowed down when used subordinately, because they need "that/ko" ("that greens" is slower than "green").

-- Adjectives are slowed down when used as the core of the sentence, because they need "is/ʌ".
+- Entity words are slowed down when used as the core of the sentence, because they need "is/a".

 - Prepositions are slowed down by the need for "is" when used as core, but they take parameters.
 When the parameter is *not* specified, but there's an entity after them, they need some kind of separator to avoid that entity being confused for the paramater of the preposition.

 - If a word doesn't take a parameter, it should be an entity.
 Parameterless verbs or prepositions are senseless.
 (Perhaps with the sole exception of 'exist' and 'happen', which are parameterless but usually used as the core of a sentence.)